How to Remove Spyware on an iPhone

 Encrypted SMS messages

 If you are receiving strange text messages that appear to contain code, that is a worrisome sign you’ve been hit with spyware, notes Lurey.
 For other texting scams, learn more about smishing.
+Speaking of encryption, make sure you know what an encrypted phone is and how it can help keep your personal information safe.

 Data usage spikes